 Website: The Water of Leith

-The Water of Leith winds over 22 miles from the Colzium Springs in the Pentland Hills, and over the course of its journey it passes many famous Edinburgh landmarks.
+The Water of Leith winds 22 miles from the Colzium Springs in the Pentland Hills to Leith, and over the course of its journey it passes many famous Edinburgh landmarks.

-Visitors to the city might not be aware of the river, but if you have a few days to explore Edinburgh you’ll be well-rewarded by a walk on the miles of quiet pathways that run alongside it.
+Visitors to Edinburgh might not be aware of the river, but if you have a few days to explore the city you’ll be well-rewarded by a walk on the miles of quiet pathways that run alongside it.

 Other popular entry points are Dean village where you can see the remains of Edinburgh’s watermills, and Bonnington which is another interesting site for the city’s old industrial heritage.